lauraspberry/lauraspberry/README.md

 🌱 developing with [Berkeley Codeology](https://codeology.club/) 🥑

-🌱 working as a course tutor for [CS 61A](https://cs61a.org/) at Berkeley 🐻

 🌱 building the world's largest collegiate hackathon with [Cal Hacks](https://calhacks.io/) 🚀

-🌱 designing web applications with [Web Development at Berkeley](https://webatberkeley.org/) :sunny:

 🌱 learning how to transfer my artistic abilities to the digital realm :)